Frosted Mini-Wheats: Canada

 An ad for Mini-Wheats that aired in Canada in the early-1990s featured an animated "Mr. Mini-Wheat" (voiced by John Stocker) about to go on a blind date.
 After experiencing some pre-date anxiety, a disembodied voice convinces Mr. Mini-Wheat that between his wholesome wheatiness and his frosted side, he has much to offer.
 Now quite confident, Mr. Mini-Wheat sets off for his date, proclaiming that "She'll be my love slave forever!".
 This line was quickly changed to "She'll be my true love forever!" for later airings.

 More recently, an advertisement for Vanilla flavored Mini-Wheats featured an animated Mr. Mini-Wheat singing and dancing to a tune based on "Agadoo" by Black Lace.
-The success of the commercial prompted several more in this series: